Robert Adam: Grand Tour

 On 3 October 1754, Robert Adam in the company of his brother James (who went as far as Brussels) set off from Edinburgh for his Grand Tour, stopping for a few days in London, where they visited the Mansion House, London, St Stephen Walbrook, St Paul's Cathedral, Windsor, Berkshire, in the company of Thomas Sandby who showed them his landscaping at Windsor Great Park and Virginia Water Lake.
 They sailed from Dover arriving in Calais on 28 October 1754.
 He joined Charles Hope-Weir, brother of the Earl of Hopetoun in Brussels and together they travelled to Rome.
 Hope agreed to take Adam on the tour at the suggestion of his uncle, the Marquess of Annandale, who had undertaken the Grand Tour himself.
 While in Brussels the pair attended a Play and Masquerade, as well as visiting churches and palaces in the city.
-Travelling on to Tournai, then Lille, where they visited the citadel designed by Sébastien Le Prestre de Vauban.
+They travelled on to Tournai, then Lille, where they visited the citadel designed by Sébastien Le Prestre de Vauban.
 By 12 November 1754 Adam and Hope were in Paris where they took lodgings in Hotel de Notre Dame.

 Adam and Hope travelled on to Italy together, before falling out in Rome over travelling expenses and accommodation.
 Robert Adam stayed on in Rome until 1757, studying classical architecture and honing his drawing skills.
 His tutors included the French architect and artist Charles-Louis Clérisseau, and the Italian artist Giovanni Battista Piranesi.
 Here, he became acquainted with the work of the pioneering classical archaeologist and art historian, theorist Johann Joachim Winckelmann.
 On his return journey, Adam and Clerisseau spent time intensively studying the ruins of Diocletian's Palace at Spalatro in Dalmatia (now known as Split, in modern Croatia).
 These studies were later published as Ruins of the Palace of the Emperor Diocletian at Spalatro in Dalmatia in 1764.